openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 It has been defined to address the following use cases:

 * Verifier and Wallet are located on different devices, thus the Wallet cannot send the Authorization Response to the Verifier using a redirect.
 * The Authorization Response size exeeds the URL length limits of user agents, so the flows relying only on the redirects (such as Response Mode `fragment`) cannot be used.
-* The wallet is unable to, due to its application architecture, host an endpoint where the verifier can retrieve the response from, so the flows requiring Wallet backend (such as Response Mode `code`) cannot be used.
+In those cases, the response mode `direct_post` is the most privacy preserving way to convey the Verifiable Presentations from the Wallet to the Verifier.

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows: